-Monuments, schools and holidays: 1,500 symbols of the Confederacy in the US
+Trump defends Confederate statues: Here are 1,500 symbols of the Confederacy in the US

 The list of Confederate symbols also includes 109 public schools -- at least 39 of which were built during the civil rights movement, after the Brown v.
 Board of Education case desegregating public schools in the United States.
 A quarter of the schools have majority African-American student bodies, according to the SPLC.

 Virginia is the state with the most Confederate symbols with 223.
 Texas, Georgia, North Carolina, Mississippi, South Carolina and Alabama each have more than 100 Confederate symbols each.
+Fewer than one in 10 symbols are in states that remained in the Union during the Civil War.

 Local and national leaders across the United States have recently mulled whether Confederate symbols primarily honor the past or perpetuate harmful beliefs.
 The Confederate flag was removed from the South Carolina State House in 2015 after a racially based shooting in a Charleston church.